JasonKroll/vue-bs-drawer/README.md

 Use the `sidebar=<size>` property to display as a responsive sidebar.
 Sizes include sm, md & lg.

 Then adjust your main content with the correct Bootstrap offset classes.
-E.g. for `size="md` and a `col-md-3` size, use an offset of `offset-md-3`. e.g.
+E.g. for `size="md` and a `col-md-3` size, use an offset of `offset-md-3`.

+This will automatically hide your sidebar when the screen size is smaller than the Bootstrap `md` breakpoint. e.g.
 ```
 ...